Turtle excluder device: History

-The first TED, was based on a device called the jellyball shooter, that is used to removed cannonball jellyfish from shrimp trawl.
+The first TED was based on a device called the jellyball shooter, which is used to prevent fouling by cannonball jellyfish (Stomolophus meleagris) in shrimp trawls.
 TEDs were later developed in the 1970s by Wil Seidel, who worked for NOAA.
 Some resistance to the use of TEDs has arisen from the belief that the use of the devices actually causes fishermen to lose shrimp and other targeted species.

 In 1987, the United States required all shrimp trawlers to equip their nets with turtle excluder devices.
 Two years later the shrimp-turtle law was implemented.
 This required all countries that export shrimp to the US to certify that the shrimp they shipped were harvested by boats equipped with TEDs.
 Countries that cannot guarantee the use of the escape devices were banned from exporting shrimp to the US.

 In 1996, the government of India proposed legislation for the requirement of modified "indigenous" TEDs, which they called TSDs (turtle saving devices), to be used by local fishermen.
 This was a response to the declining olive ridley population that were nesting in beaches such as in Odisha.
 The modified TSDs were similar to standard TEDs except for having fewer bars.
 This resulted in the increase of the distance between each pair of bars to ensure that bigger specimens of shrimp and fish were able to pass through the TSD and into the net.